-Varithena foam is a cohesive low-nitrogen mircofoam that has been demonstrated to have consistent performance in the treatment of leg vein disease.
+Varithena foam is a cohesive low-nitrogen microfoam that has been demonstrated to have consistent performance in the treatment of leg vein disease.
 It includes a mixture of a liquid polidocanol medication and natural gases which are micro-bubbles of predominantly oxygen and carbon dioxide.
-The added gases help to improve the drugs effectiveness in resolution of the abnormal veins.
-It is designed to fill a abnormal vein lumen by displacing the blood present.
+The added gases help to improve the effectiveness of the drug in the resolution of abnormal veins.
+It is designed to fill an abnormal vein lumen by displacing the blood present.
 The drug contact then causes a chemical reaction at the level of the internal vein wall (endothelium) that destroys the vein efficiently, causing the vein to absorb into the body.
-It was studied in 12 clinical trial of over a thousand patients and showed good effectiveness and a good safety profile.
+It was studied in 12 clinical trials of over a thousand patients and showed good effectiveness and a good safety profile.

 Is Varithena the Same as Foam Sclerotherapy?

 Yes, it is essentially the same type of treatment but utilizes a unique patented form of sclerotherapy medication.
 Other terms that are often used to describe this Varithena treatment are “foam sclerotherapy,” “endovenous chemical ablation,” or “ultrasound-guided sclerotherapy”.
 The “foam” refers to the appearance of the medication, which looks like foam shaving cream.